Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 current_user_message = ""
 ```

-- `context` is the initial context for the conversation, the LLM will use this to understand what behaviour is expected from it.
+- *context* is the initial context for the conversation, the LLM will use this to understand what behavior is expected from it.
-- `conversation` is a dictionary that will store the conversation history to be displayed
+- *conversation* is a dictionary that will store the conversation history to be displayed
-- `current_user_message` is the current message that the user is typing
+- *current_user_message* is the current message that the user is typing

 # Step 4: Create a function to generate responses